 I’ll likely test the button color later, but for my first shot, I chose to only tweak the button copy initially.
 Additionally, I’ll be trying a shorter form page and compare it to the long form to see which is better.
 According to the analytics, 70% of click to the page came from mobile (not a surprise since mothers are the target market), so I’ve got a hunch a shorter form will be most effective for this group.

 I don’t know why I was so intimidated to start this project.
 The fully customizable builder is smooth, seamless, and gives me the flexibility to add any element I like to the page.
-I’m currently playing with the idea of creating a custom template that reflects my overall brand aesthetic better (which will be super easy if I use the Template Importer).
+I’m currently playing with the idea of creating a custom template that reflects my overall brand aesthetic better.

 What’s holding you up from creating a beautiful landing page?
 Have questions about the choices I made in mine?
 Leave them in the comments.